-In our previous paper [2] we have solved the special case of Problem 1 when we fix k = 1.
+In our previous paper [2] we have solved Problem 1 and Problem 2 in the special case when k = 1.
 Our conjecture is that the problem is also polynomial time solvable when k is not fixed.
-The main result of this paper is that the problem is polynomial time solvable when k is part of the input, and c is set to be constant - that is, when H is required to intersect every k-union-arborescence.
+The main result of this paper is that the problem is polynomial time solvable when k is part of the input, and both c and w are set to be constant - that is, when H is required to intersect every k-union-arborescence and we want to minimize |H|.
+We also give algorithms for Problems 1 and 2 when c is constant but w is not, but these algorithms are only polynomial if k is not part of the input.

-We remark that the version of Problem 1 and Problem 2 where we set c to be constant are not easily seen to be equivalent - actually, Problem 2 with c constant is solvable as a corollary of Edmonds' disjoint arborescences theorem by taking all but k-1 arcs from a minimum cut.
+We remark that the version of Problem 1 and Problem 2 where we set c to be constant are not easily seen to be equivalent: at least we did not find such reductions (find more details in Section 4).
 Thus it is important to note that in the sequel we will consider the version of Problem 1 (and not Problem 2 !) with constant cost function c.